viamrobotics/docs/docs/internals/controls-package.md

   LoopFrequency:             100.0,
 }

-// create the controlParams from the PID valules
+// create the controlParams from the PID values
 // in this example, all 0 PID values will result in auto-tuning controlParams := []control.PIDConfig{{
   Type: "",